seafoodfriedrice/scripts/openvpn-roadwarrior/README.md

 Sign the certificate? [y/n]: y
 ````

+### Client Configuration

 Client files are archived in `/root` as `openvpn-01.tar.gz`.
+Extract the `.conf` file into `/etc/openvpn` and the certificate key files to `/etc/openvpn/keys`.

-Note that the extension of the `.conf` file should be changed to `.ovpn` if using OpenVPN in Windows.
+Note that the extension of the `.conf` file should be changed to `.ovpn` for OpenVPN clients using Windows.